zachzwy/babylove-policy/README.md

   ---
   6. Children's Privacy

-  Little Logs is intended for use by parents and caregivers (adults aged 13 or older).
+  BabySkillMap is intended for use by parents and caregivers (adults aged 13 or older).
 The app collects information about babies at the direction of a parent or guardian, but is not directed at children themselves and does not knowingly collect personal information directly from children.
 If you believe we have inadvertently collected information about a child without appropriate parental consent, please contact us and we will delete it promptly.